dalance/procs/README.md

 If output lines exceed terminal height, pager is used automatically.
 This behavior and pager command can be specified by configuration file.

+### Sort column

+Column sort order can be changed by `--sorta` or `--sortd` option.
+The last charactor of `--sorta` and `--sortd` means sort order: "a"scending and "d"escending.

+The column for sort is selected by the option keyword.
+If `--sorta cpu`, column is sorted by `CPU` with ascending order.
+If `--sortd rss`, column is sorted by `VmRss` with decending order.
+The keyword is matched partially and case is ignored.

+The default sort is specified by `[sort]` section in `~/.procs.toml`

 ## Configuration

 You can change configuration by `~/.procs.toml` like below.